 - 3.1.
-"Automated Driving System (ADS)" means the hardware and software that are collectively capable of performing the entire DDT on a sustained basis regardless of whether it is limited to a specific operational design domain (ODD). - 3.2. "(ADS) feature" means an application of an ADS designed specifically for use within an Operation Design Domain (ODD). - 3.3. "(ADS) function" means an ADS hardware and software capability designed to perform a specific portion of the DDT. - 3.4.
+"Automated Driving System (ADS)" means the hardware and software that are collectively capable of performing the entire DDT on a sustained basis regardless of whether it is limited to a specific operational design domain (ODD). - 3.2. "(ADS) feature" means an application of ADS hardware and software designed specifically for use within an ODD. - 3.3. "(ADS) function" means an ADS hardware and software capability designed to perform a specific portion of the DDT. - 3.4.
 "ADS vehicle" means a vehicle equipped with an ADS. - 3.5.
 "Behavioural competency" means an expected and verifiable capability of an ADS feature to operate a vehicle within the ODD of the feature. - 3.6.
 "Driver" means a human being who performs in real time part or all of the DDT. - 3.7.
-"Dynamic Driving Task (DDT)" means the real-time operational and tactical functions required to operate the vehicle. - 3.7.1.
-When the ADS is in operation, the DDT is always performed in its entirety by the ADS ("the entire DDT" as stated in the definition of an "Automated Driving System" under para.
+"Dynamic Driving Task (DDT)" means the real-time operational and tactical functions required to operate the vehicle in on-road traffic. - 3.7.1.
+The DDT is always performed in its entirety by the ADS in operation ("the entire DDT" as stated in the definition of an "Automated Driving System" under para.
 3.1.) which means the whole of the tactical and operational functions necessary to operate the vehicle.
 These functions can be grouped into three interdependent categories: sensing and perception, planning and decision, and control. - 3.7.1.1.
-Sensing and perception include: - Monitoring the driving environment via object and event detection, recognition, and classification. - Perceiving other vehicles and road users, the roadway and its fixtures, objects in the vehicle's driving environment and relevant environmental conditions. - Sensing the ODD boundaries, if any, of the ADS feature. - Positional awareness.
+Sensing and perception include:

-- 3.7.1.2.
+- Monitoring the driving environment via object and event detection, recognition, and classification. - Perceiving other vehicles and road users, the roadway and its fixtures, objects in the vehicle's driving environment and relevant environmental conditions. - Sensing the ODD boundaries, if any, of the ADS feature. - Positional awareness. - 3.7.1.2.
 Planning and decision include: - Predicting actions of other road users. - Response preparation. - Manoeuvre planning. - 3.7.1.3.
 Control includes: - Object and event response execution. - Lateral vehicle motion control. - Longitudinal vehicle motion control. - Enhancing conspicuity via lighting and signalling. - 3.7.1.4.
 The DDT excludes strategic functions. - 3.7.2.
-"Strategic function" means a capability to issue commands, instructions, or guidance for execution by an ADS.3 - 3.7.3.
-"Tactical function" means a capability to perceive the vehicle environment and control real-time planning, decision, and execution of manoeuvres, including conspicuity of the vehicle and its motion.4 - 3.7.4.
-"Operational function" means a capability to control the real-time motion of the vehicle.5 - 3.8. "(ADS) fallback response" means a system-initiated deactivation to manual driving or an ADS-controlled procedure to place the vehicle in a minimal risk condition. - 3.9.
-"Fallback user" means a user designated to perform the DDT pursuant to an ADS fallback response. - 3.10.
-"Minimal Risk Condition (MRC)" means a stable and stopped state of the vehicle that reduces the risk of a crash. - 3.11.
-"Operational Design Domain (ODD)" means the operating conditions under which an ADS feature is specifically designed to function.6
+"Strategic function" means a capability to issue commands, instructions, or guidance for execution by an ADS. - 3.7.3.
+"Tactical function" means a capability to perceive the vehicle environment and control real-time planning, decision, and execution of manoeuvres, including conspicuity of the vehicle and its motion. - 3.7.4.
+"Operational function" means a capability to control the real-time motion of the vehicle. - 3.8. "(ADS) fallback response" means an ADS-initiated transition of control or an ADS-controlled procedure to place the vehicle in a minimal risk condition. - 3.9.
+"Fallback user" means a user designated to perform the DDT pursuant to an ADS fallback response.

-3 Examples include setting the starting point, destination, route, and way points to be used by an ADS during a trip.
+&lt;sup>4 Examples include setting the starting point, destination, route, and way points to be used by an ADS during a trip.

-4 Examples include deciding whether to overtake a vehicle or change lanes, signalling intended manoeuvres, deciding when to initiate the manoeuvre, choosing the proper speed, and executing the manoeuvre.
+&lt;sup>5 Examples include deciding whether to overtake a vehicle or change lanes, signalling intended manoeuvres, deciding when to initiate the manoeuvre, choosing the proper speed, and executing the manoeuvre.

-5 Operational functions involve executing micro-changes in steering, braking, and accelerating to maintain lane position or proper vehicle separation and immediate responsive actions to avoid crashes in critical driving situations.
+&lt;sup>6 Operational functions involve executing micro-changes in steering, braking, and accelerating to maintain lane position or proper vehicle separation and immediate responsive actions to avoid crashes in critical driving situations.